 Climate change is expected to lead to changes in temperature and precipitation - factors which strongly influence boreal forests.
 In addition, the dynamics of the boreal forest will have a significant impact on global climate-biosphere feedback.
-Research has indicated that latitudes north of 40° are expected to experience the greatest temperature increases due to climate change (Serreze et al., 2000; Michael et al., 2021).
-In northern regions, the impacts of climate change are expected to be acute and the ecological response to climate change will vary spatially (Walther et al., 2002).
+Research has indicated that latitudes north of 40° are expected to experience the greatest temperature increases due to climate change ecological response to climate change will vary spatially (Walther et al., 2002).
 Changes to biodiversity are one of the expected responses to climate change, for example, some of the most important conifer species in British Columbia are expected to lose